 Units from the same side can freely share territories, sea zones, and space on aircraft carriers and transports with one another.
 These shared events must be agreed upon by both powers.
 All combat movement is considered to take place at the same time: Thus, you cannot move a unit, then conduct combat, then move that unit again during this phase.
-The only exception to this is land units making an amphibious assault that is preceded by a sea battle (see Amphibious Assaults, pg.
-12), as they must offload after the sea battle is successfully completed.
 You cannot move additional units into an embattled space once an attack has begun.
 A land or sea unit can move a number of spaces up to its move value.
 Most units must stop when they enter a hostile space.
 Thus, a unit with a move value of 2 could move into a friendly space and then a hostile space, or just into a hostile space.

-An enemy submarine and/or transport does not block any of your units' movement, nor does it prevent loading or offloading in that sea zone (with one exception-see Special Combat Movement: Transports, pg.
-13).
+An enemy submarine and/or transport does not block any of your units' movement, nor does it prevent loading or offloading in that sea zone.
 As the moving player, you have the option of attacking an enemy submarine and/or transport that shares a sea zone with you.
 However, if a warship chooses to sink an unescorted transport, that warship must end its movement in that sea zone.
-It is possible that some units may stop to attack while others continue moving through the sea zone.

-Sea Units Starting in Hostile Sea Zones

-At the beginning of the Combat Move phase, you may already have sea units (and/or fighters on carriers) in spaces containing enemy units that were there at the start of your turn.
-For example, an enemy may have built new surface warships in a sea zone where you have sea units.
+Sea Units Starting in Hostile Sea Zones At the beginning of the Combat Move phase, you may already have sea units in spaces containing enemy units that were there at the start of your turn.
+For example, an enemy may have built new sea units in a sea zone where you have surface warships.
 When your turn comes around again, you are sharing that sea zone with enemy forces.

-If you are sharing a sea zone with enemy surface warships (not submarines and/or transports), this situation requires you to do one of the following:

-- Remain in the sea zone and conduct combat, - Leave the sea zone, load units if desired, and conduct combat elsewhere, - Leave the sea zone, load units, and return to the same sea zone to conduct combat (you cannot load units while in a hostile sea zone), or - Leave the sea zone and conduct no combat.
+If you are sharing a sea zone with enemy surface warships (not submarines and/or transports), this situation requires you to do one of the following: - Remain in the sea zone and conduct combat, - Leave the sea zone, load units if desired, and conduct combat elsewhere, - Leave the sea zone, load units, and return to the same sea zone to conduct combat (you cannot load units while in a hostile sea zone), or - Leave the sea zone and conduct no combat.